 - The current Warringah Council is larger than the two new proposed councils to be formed through the amalgamation of the northern and southern areas.
-The economies of scale that drive the 3% 'materials and contracts' expenditure savings may therefore not be applicable for these two particular council mergers i.e. existing economies of scale in Warringah Council contracts may be lost. - Due to the necessary high-level nature of the exercise completed by the State Government and their advisors, the staff reduction savings' percentage, primarily expected through back office rationalisation, has likely been applied to the entire Manly staff cost base.
-Manly insource the waste collection activities with the related staff complement being a significant portion of the overall headcount.
-The Manly staff savings may therefore be overstated as a consequence. - Transition one-off costs may be understated for Warringah Council, specifically: separating Warringah council, where no separation one-off costs have been provided for - Information and Communications Technology (ICT), where the allowance for the northern council and southern council (\$3.35m each for a metropolitan cluster with a 30% contingency) is limited to integration of email systems, business applications to enable basic reporting, single website and limited data migration.
-In addition to this, a more thorough system integration may be required to drive operational effectiveness and be an enabler of the remaining amalgamation savings13
+The economies of scale that drives the 3% 'materials and contracts' expenditure savings may therefore not be applicable for these two particular council mergers i.e. existing economies of scale in Warringah Council contracts may be lost - Transition one-off costs may be understated for Warringah Council, specifically: separating Warringah council, where no separation one-off costs have been provided for - Information Communication Technology (ICT), where the allowance for the northern council and southern council (\$3.35m each for a metropolitan cluster with a 30% contingency) is limited to integration of email systems, business applications to enable basic reporting, single website and limited data migration.
+In addition to this a more thorough system integration may be required to drive operational effectiveness and be an enabler of the remaining amalgamation savings13.

-The impact of these limitations suggests the savings in the merger proposal have been significantly overstated and are discussed in detail below.
+The impact of these limitations suggest the savings in the merger proposals have been significantly overstated and are discussed in detail below.